-- Recruit and lead a committee of dedicated secondary school, community based organization, and college admission professionals representing the diverse regions of New York State - Contribute to a minimum of two NYSACAC newsletters during the academic year - Facilitate customized regional conversations/meetings among secondary school, community based organization, and college admission professionals - Promote NYSACAC-sponsored events including professional development forums, Summer Institute and the annual conference

-• Submit reports to respective VP prior to board meetings as determined by the yearly board calendar
+- Recruit and lead a committee of dedicated secondary school, community-based organization, and college admission professionals representing the diverse regions of New York State. - Contribute to a minimum of two NYSACAC newsletters during the academic year. - Facilitate customized regional conversations/meetings among secondary school, community-based organization, and college admission professionals. - Promote NYSACAC-sponsored events including forums, Summer Institute, Winter Institute, and the annual conference. - Conduct at least 1 Fall and 1 Spring program for students for navigating their future post-graduation.
+The Fall program is geared towards juniors and seniors, and the Spring program will be open to all grades. - Conduct monthly meetings with entire committee and separate monthly meetings with Co-Chair. - Submit reports to respective VP prior to board meetings as determined by the yearly board calendar. - Maintain and update detailed policies and procedures that include a list of important items that need to be taken care of each month.